Ericsson/dataplanebook/src/threading/threading.rst

 timeout, or a response from some remote process), relevant state for future processing much be explicitly save, and then restored again when the event occurs.
-This is required since the thread may be repurpose to work on some other task meanwhile.
+This is required since the thread may be repurposed to work on some other task meanwhile.

 A well-behaved user mode thread implementation has many concern it most take into consideration.
 For example, it must avoid a situation